 Monitoring planning obligations (Section 106)

-A planning obligation (S.106) is a formal document which states that it is an obligation for planning purposes, identifies the relevant land, the person entering the obligation and their interest and the relevant local authority that would enforce the obligation.
+A planning obligation (S.106) is a formal document which identifies the relevant land, the person entering the obligation and their interest and the relevant local authority that would enforce the obligation.
 The obligation can be a legal agreement between one person and the council or a multi-party agreement.

 Planning obligations are legally binding and are attached to a planning permission.
 They are designed to make a development acceptable in planning terms, where it would not otherwise be acceptable.
 The most usual use of a Section 106 agreement is to provide affordable housing or a financial contribution for infrastructure or affordable housing.